 Now that’s just one of the several factors that can cause an itchy beard.
-Another cause of itchiness is one that occurs at the early growth stage of beard.
+Another cause of itchiness is one that occurs at the early growth stage of the beard.

 Shaving your facial hair regularly can leave the edges jagged and sharp.
 As they begin to grow, the sharp edges may pierce your skin, causing irritation or itchiness.